 2. I don’t normally hard-line classify books as “beginner, intermediate, advanced,” because I’m convinced that beginners can pick up a book and learn what are classified as adv

-3. For most of the projects, the fibers involved are not so easy to come by, and tend towards being expensive.
-If you don’t already do this kind of stuff, I could see the development of a Whole Nuther Line of Stash!
-Still… could be worth it, if you want the beautiful end product!
+3. For most of the projects, the fibers involved are not so easy to come by, and tend towards being very expensive, especially if you have to order them from overseas.
+If you don’t already do this kind of stuff, I could see the development of another whole stash!
+Still… it would be worth it, if you want the beautiful end product!

 Overall, I like the book very much, and I’m glad I’ve added it to my library!
 I think intermediate to advanced stitchers will really like it, as it will certainly give you a new perspective and plenty of inspiration for your embroidery projects!